realityexpander/How_to_program_from_ground_up/04-DataStructures.md

 ### Need to Represent Something else?
   - ### BIG IDEA - Bits can represent anything!

+    > Humans live in a representation of the world, not the world itself.
+    > This is commonly referred to as "The Map is not the Territory" in philosophy and psychology.
+    >> A BIG problem in computing is that giving metaphors for concepts is that people often confuse all aspects of the metaphor with the concept that were not included in the metaphor.
+    >> - For example, the "desktop" metaphor for a computer's "desktop" is not the same as a physical desktop.
+    >> - You can't take the pencil from the drawing app and start scribbling on the "desktop" like you can with a physical desktop.
+    > ### Metaphors often break down when extended too far.
+    >> Therefore, it is important to know what is ACTUALLY happening, than just the metaphor of what is happening.
+    >> - ie: There is no "numbers" or "letters" in memory, just a series of "bits" (1s and 0s) that represent numbers and letters.
+    >> - There is no "add" or "subtract", its just a series of logical operations that represent "add" and "subtract" for us.

   - Numbers and Characters are the most common things to represent in memory, but anything can be represented in memory
   - Colors, Sounds, Images, Videos, Programs, Documents, etc.